 Standing: The following standing committees shall be appointed:

-Finance: The finance committee shall be chaired by the Treasurer of the Board of Trustees and shall keep well informed as the financial conditions of the corporation, assist in the collection of dues, charges, assessments, or subscriptions, and to solicit donations.
+Finance: The Finance Committee shall be chaired by the Treasurer of the Board of Trustees and shall keep well informed as the financial conditions of the corporation, assist in the collection of dues, charges, assessments, or subscriptions, and to solicit donations.
 This committee shall advise and assist, and at the discretion of the Board of Trustees, may supersede, the treasurer of the “Active Class” in directing the financial affairs of the “Active Class”.
 It shall prepare an annual and periodic budget reports for this corporation and shall establish schedules of charges to the members of the “Active Class”.

-Alumnus Relations: The alumnus relations committee shall be chaired by the Coordinator of Alumnus Relations and shall arrange reunions, including the annual meeting of this corporation, publish periodic directories of membership, maintain liaison with any nearby alumni chapters of The Acacia International Fraternity, visit members who may be ill, represent this corporation to a deceased member’s family, attempt to bring out mutually satisfactory connections between employers and prospective employees who are members of the corporation or of The Acacia International Fraternity, arrange frequent social meetings of members, and functions in every way possible to promote friendship and good relations among the members of this corporation.
+Alumnus Relations: The Alumnus Relations committee shall be chaired by the Coordinator of Alumnus Relations and shall arrange reunions, including the annual meeting of this corporation, publish periodic directories of membership, maintain liaison with any nearby alumni chapters of The Acacia Fraternity, visit members who may be ill, represent this corporation to a deceased member’s family, attempt to bring out mutually satisfactory connections between employers and prospective employees who are members of the corporation or of The Acacia Fraternity, arrange frequent social meetings of members, and functions in every way possible to promote friendship and good relations among the members of this corporation.

-House Maintenance: The house maintenance committee shall be chaired by the Coordinator of House Development and shall be responsible for real and personal property owned, leased, or rented by this corporation and the “Active Class”, compliance with all laws regarding operating and maintaining all property stated previously, keep well informed of work-in-process construction and maintenance, approve any additions, deletions, or modifications of property of this corporation or the “Active Class”, advise and assist the “Active Class”, and at the discretion of the Board of Trustees, may supersede, the officers of the “Active Class” in directing the activities dealing with any capital asset of this corporation or of the “Active Class”.
+House Maintenance: The House Maintenance committee shall be chaired by the Coordinator of House Development and shall be responsible for real and personal property owned, leased, or rented by this corporation and the “Active Class”, compliance with all laws regarding operating and maintaining all property stated previously, keep well informed of work-in-process construction and maintenance, approve any additions, deletions, or modifications of property of this corporation or the “Active Class”, advise and assist the “Active Class”, and at the discretion of the Board of Trustees, may supersede, the officers of the “Active Class” in directing the activities dealing with any capital asset of this corporation or of the “Active Class”.
 It shall prepare periodic reports for presentation and establish schedules of maintenance and capital improvements to the members of the Board of Trustees.

-Development: The development committee shall be chaired by presidential appointment and shall be responsible for the capital development account of the Board of Trustees, advise and recommend any non-annual dues solicitation to the members of this corporation, and prescribe increases to the annual budget of this corporation and to charges made to the “Active Class”.
+Development: The Development Committee shall be chaired by presidential appointment and shall be responsible for the capital development account of the Board of Trustees, advise and recommend any non-annual dues solicitation to the members of this corporation, and prescribe increases to the annual budget of this corporation and to charges made to the “Active Class”.
 It shall prepare an annual budget for presentation to the Board of Trustees and distribution to the entire members of this body.

-Rush: The rush committee shall be chaired by the Coordinator of Rush Activities and shall be responsible for advising and directing the “Active Class”, and at the discretion of the Board of Trustees, may supersede, the officers of the “Active Class”, in any activity related to recruitment of members to The Ohio State University Chapter of The Acacia International Fraternity, keep well informed of university policies dealing with recruitment, recommend new, existing, and old methods for recruitment, maintain liaison with any nearby rush or recruiting committees of chapters of The Acacia International Fraternity.
+Rush: The Rush Committee shall be chaired by the Coordinator of Rush Activities and shall be responsible for advising and directing the “Active Class”, and at the discretion of the Board of Trustees, may supersede, the officers of the “Active Class”, in any activity related to recruitment of members to The Ohio State University Chapter of The Acacia Fraternity, keep well informed of university policies dealing with recruitment, recommend new, existing, and old methods for recruitment, maintain liaison with any nearby rush or recruiting committees of chapters of The Acacia Fraternity.
 It shall prepare periodic and annual reports for presentation to the Board of Trustees and distribution to its members.

-Executive: The executive committee shall be composed of all the officers noted in rule iii (3) section 2 of this Code of Regulations in addition to one trustee appointed at large and shall be chaired by the president.
-It shall advise and assist the president in the operating and direction of this corporation.
+Executive: The Executive Committee shall be composed of all the officers noted in Rule III §2 of this Code of Regulations in addition to one trustee appointed at large and shall be chaired by the President.
+It shall advise and assist the President in the operating and direction of this corporation.